se7entyse7en/coursera---data-science---getting-and-cleaning-data/README.md

 ## Course Project

-This project consists in collecting, working and cleaning the data set provided at the following link:
+This project consists in collecting, working and cleaning the dataset provided at the following link:

     https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip